Creative Writing and Literature

 - Additional features: includes clearer focus on contemplative writing and practice, plus expanded reading series and events!!

-The BA Writing & Literature major is a 36-credit program with a curriculum that balances writing workshops and literary studies requirements, reflecting the program’s mission to weave creative writing, reading, and critical analysis to foster a writer's growth.
+The BA Creative Writing and Literature major is a 36-credit program with a curriculum that balances writing workshops and literary studies requirements, reflecting the program’s mission to weave creative writing, reading, and critical analysis to foster a writer's growth.

 The BA curriculum emphasizes critical study and the craft of writing.
 This engagement occurs through exposure to literary works from diverse social, cultural, and historical contexts and an open genre curriculum that exposes students to both traditional and experimental forms within a contemplative academic environment.
 This trajectory enables students to investigate a personal and intensely original writing style that hones their skills through experimentation and prepares them for graduate school if desired.